By the Waters of Babylon: Analysis

 Benét wrote the story in response to the April 25, 1937 bombing of Guernica, in which Fascist military forces destroyed the majority of the Basque town of Guernica during the Spanish Civil War.

-This story took place before the creation of nuclear weapons, but Benét's description of "The Great Burning" is similar to later descriptions of the effects of the atomic bombings at Nagasaki and Hiroshima.
+This story was written before the creation of nuclear weapons, but Benét's description of "The Great Burning" is similar to later descriptions of the effects of the atomic bombings at Nagasaki and Hiroshima.
 His "deadly mist" and "fire falling from the sky" are eerily prescient of the descriptions of the aftermath of nuclear blasts.
 However, the "deadly mist" may also be a reference to chemical weapons in World War I, particularly mustard gas, a feared weapon of war that Benét's generation was very familiar with.
 The story was written in 1937, five years before the Manhattan Project started, and eight years before there was widespread public knowledge of the project.

 Influence on later work

 Ayn Rand's 1937 novella Anthem may have been inspired by this story.

 In 1955 Edgar Pangborn wrote "The Music Master of Babylon", a post-apocalyptic story told from the point of view of a pianist living alone in a ruined New York City, and after decades of total isolation encountering two youths from a new culture which had arisen in the world, who come exploring the ruined city.
 Pangborn depicted a different world than that of Benét, but referred to Benét's story in the title and in many of the story's details.
 Pangborn returned to that devastated world in his later writings, including the novel Davy.